jacksluong/barnata/README.md

 Status icons replace the menu bar image for each state.
 Name the files `default`, `crashed`, `paused`, or `reloading`.
 A `Template` suffix, as in `defaultTemplate.png`, makes macOS tint the image to match the menu bar.

+## Uninstall

+The best way to uninstall is through the Uninstall button in the Preferences window.
+Uninstalling through Homebrew will result in an orphaned "not found" entry in Login Items.

 ## License

 Barnata is licensed under the GNU General Public License version 3, in `LICENSE`.